saymrwulf/stable-baselines3/notes.md

-2018-03-30T17:43:00 - Implementing approach from a new paper read last night (stable-baselines3) 2018-04-05T19:44:00 - Refactor for clarity, might break a few tests though (stable-baselines3) 2018-04-05T17:24:00 - Late-night bugfix on financial RL environment (stable-baselines3)
+2018-03-30T17:43:00 - Implementing approach from a new paper read last night (stable-baselines3) 2018-04-05T19:44:00 - Refactor for clarity, might break a few tests though (stable-baselines3) 2018-04-05T17:24:00 - Late-night bugfix on financial RL environment (stable-baselines3) 2018-04-05T17:28:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3)